 In this comprehensive guide, we’ll take you through all the considerations you should keep in mind when choosing your bathtub faucets.

 Tub faucets come in different shapes, sizes, colors, materials and finishes.
-Your bathtub will dictate the faucet you choose, as you need to select the correct mounting and style to complement your tub.
+Your bathtub will dictate the tub assembly kit and the faucet you choose, as you need to select the correct mounting and style to complement your tub.
 The design of your bathroom should also guide your decision, along with your budget.

 Not all faucets are made the same and selecting the best choice for your household has as much to do with outer appearance as with what is inside.
 In this post, I’ll walk you through the information you need to determine what tub faucet is right for you.